Venray: Populated places

-Mental Hospitals
+Mental hospitals

 In 1905, the Sint Servatius mental hospital for men was built by the Brothers of Charity.
 The first patients arrived in 1907.
 In 1906, the Sint Anna mental hospital for women was built by the Sisters of Charity of Jesus and Mary.
 The first patients arrived in 1909.
 In 1969, management of the mental hospitals was transferred to two separate foundations.
-Both mental hospitals have had a big impact on Venray from cultural, religious and employment perspectives that lasts up to today.
+Both mental hospitals have a continuing impact on Venray from cultural, religious and employment perspectives.
 Nowadays, both mental hospitals are managed by GGZ Noord- en Midden-Limburg.

-Venray also hosts one of 12 mental hospitals in the Netherlands, De Rooyse Wissel, that house people assigned to mental treatment as a measure by the courts.
+Venray also hosts one of 12 mental hospitals in the Netherlands, De Rooyse Wissel, that houses people assigned to mental treatment as a court measure.

 St. Peter in Chains Church

 The St. Peter ad Vincula church in Venray hosts one of the largest late medieval collections of wooden sculptures that survived the iconoclasm of the protestant reformation in the Netherlands.
 The church itself was originally built in the 15th century in the gothic style.
 It was rebuilt after extensive damage following the World War II Battle of Overloon.